 Select a state to view the trend data.

-A breakdown of which demographic groups are more or less likely to support a primary challenge for Trump.
+A breakdown of which demographic groups are more or less likely to approve of Trump.
 Each of the below groups are sub-demographics among potential GOP primary voters:

 About Morning Consult Political Intelligence

 On a daily basis, Morning Consult surveys over 5,000 registered voters across the United States.
 Along with 2020 presidential election data, Political Intelligence tracks the approval ratings for all governors, senators, House members, the President, and more at the national, state and congressional district level.
 Each week, we will release a report with the most important findings on the 2020 election.
 Sign-up to receive that report in your inbox here.

 Morning Consult conducted more than 2 million surveys with registered U.S. voters from Jan.
 20, 2017 to May 31, 2019 to determine the approval ratings for President Donald Trump in each of the 50 states and Washington, D.C., for each month.
 These results use a statistical technique called multilevel regression with post-stratification (MRP) to estimate state-level public opinion from the national survey data for a specific month.

 In each poll, Americans indicated whether they approve or disapprove of the job performance of Trump.
 For each question, they could answer strongly approve, somewhat approve, somewhat disapprove, strongly disapprove, or don’t know/no opinion.
 The surveys also included about 30 demographic questions.